TokisanGames/Terrain3D/doc/docs/user_interface.md

 * <kbd>Ctrl + LMB</kbd> - **Inverses the operation** where applicable.
 Eg. Add or *remove* regions.
 Raise or *lower* terrain.
 Create or *remove* holes, foliage, navigation, etc.
 * <kbd>Alt + LMB</kbd> - **Lift floors** mode.
 Sculpting only.
 This lifts up lower portions of the terrain without affecting higher terrain around it.
 Use it along the bottom of cliff faces.
 See [videos demonstrating before and after](https://github.com/TokisanGames/Terrain3D/pull/409).
 * <kbd>Ctrl + Alt + LMB</kbd> - **Flatten peaks** mode.
 Sculpting only.
 The inverse of the above.
 This reduces peaks and ridges without affecting lower terrain around it.
+* <kbd>RMB (Alternate Binding)</kbd> - If the "Alternate Key Bindings" option is enabled in the editor settings, RMB (Right Mouse Button) replaces the default Alt + LMB behavior.
+This allows sculpting operations to be performed with RMB.

 Note: Touchscreen users have an `Invert` checkbox on the settings bar which acts like <kbd>Ctrl</kbd> to inverse operations.